Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Abstract

 \section{Abstract}

-The deployment of Large Language Models (LLMs) has ignited concerns about technological unemployment.
-Existing task-based evaluations predominantly measure theoretical ``exposure'' to AI capabilities, ignoring critical frictions of real-world commercial adoption: liability, compliance, and physical safety.
-We argue occupations are not eradicated instantaneously, but gradually encroached upon via atomic actions.
-We introduce a Tech-Risk Dual-Factor Model to re-evaluate this.
-By deconstructing 923 occupations into 2,087 Detailed Work Activities (DWAs), we utilize a multi-agent LLM ensemble to score both technical feasibility and business risk.
-Through variance-based Human-in-the-Loop (HITL) validation with an expert panel, we demonstrate a profound cognitive gap: isolated algorithmic probabilities fail to encapsulate the ``institutional premium'' imposed by experts bounded by professional liability.
-Applying a strictly algorithmic baseline via mathematical bottleneck aggregation, we calculate Relative Occupational Automation Indices ($OAI$) for the U.S. labor market.
-Our findings challenge the traditional Routine-Biased Technological Change (RBTC) hypothesis.
-Non-routine cognitive roles highly dependent on symbolic manipulation (e.g., Data Scientists) face unprecedented exposure ($OAI \approx 0.70$).
-Conversely, unstructured physical trades and high-stakes caretaking roles exhibit absolute resilience, quantifying a profound ``Cognitive Risk Asymmetry.''
-We hypothesize the emergent necessity of a ``Compliance Premium,'' indicating wage resilience increasingly tied to risk-absorption capacity.
-We frame these findings as a cross-sectional diagnostic of systemic vulnerability, establishing a foundation for subsequent Computable General Equilibrium (CGE) econometric modeling involving dynamic wage elasticity and structural labor reallocation.
+The deployment of Large Language Models (LLMs) has reignited concerns about technological unemployment.
+Existing task-based evaluations measure theoretical ``exposure'' to AI capabilities but ignore the frictions of real-world commercial adoption: liability, compliance, and physical safety.
+We argue that occupations are not eradicated instantaneously; they are gradually encroached upon, action by action.
+We introduce a Tech-Risk Dual-Factor Model to re-evaluate this process.
+We deconstruct 923 occupations into 2,087 Detailed Work Activities (DWAs) and use a multi-agent LLM ensemble to score both technical feasibility and business risk.
+A variance-based Human-in-the-Loop (HITL) validation with an expert panel reveals a cognitive gap: isolated algorithmic probabilities fail to capture the ``institutional premium'' that experts bring to bear under professional liability.
+Applying a strictly algorithmic baseline via mathematical bottleneck aggregation, we compute Relative Occupational Automation Indices ($OAI$) for the U.S. labor market.
+Our findings challenge the Routine-Biased Technological Change (RBTC) hypothesis.
+Non-routine cognitive roles dependent on symbolic manipulation, such as Data Scientists, face unprecedented exposure ($OAI \approx 0.70$).
+Unstructured physical trades and high-stakes caretaking roles, by contrast, exhibit absolute resilience, quantifying a ``Cognitive Risk Asymmetry.''
+We hypothesize the emergence of a ``Compliance Premium,'' under which wage resilience becomes increasingly tied to risk-absorption capacity.
+We frame these findings as a cross-sectional diagnostic of systemic vulnerability, and as a foundation for subsequent Computable General Equilibrium (CGE) econometric modeling that incorporates dynamic wage elasticity and structural labor reallocation.

 \textbf{Keywords:} Artificial Intelligence, Labor Economics, Technological Forecasting, Task-Based Approach, Human-in-the-Loop, Risk Aversion.